Aravindumasankar/gallery_organiser/README.md

 - Scanning starts only when confirmed and shows a log console of activity
 - Labels and face tags are stored in a SQLite database for later lookup
 - Shows scanning progress and reports skipped items when directories are inaccessible
+- Scanning runs in a background Celery task with detailed progress and a summary of discovered labels
 - Basic unit tests
 - Optional Docker support for containerised deployment